 I should mention that this book is a bit “business-y” and, depending on your circumstances, not everything will be applicable for your life.
 Still, I recommend it because the general principles are strong.
 (I have the audiobook but plan on getting a hard copy because it’s one I can’t wait to highlight and add notes!)

 Add to Your Reading List: Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 Goodbye, Things: The New Japanese Minimalism by Fumio Sasaki

-This book is an excellent choice if you’re struggling to find the motivation to simplify.
+This book is an excellent choice if you’re struggling to find the motivation to declutter and simplify.

 It’s inspiring and non-judgemental, with a lot of discussion about how minimalism changes you from the inside out.
 There’s also a good mix of practical tips and personal stories (many of which hit very close to home).
 An all-around warm and enjoyable read!